 Is Studying In Canada Expensive?

 While some universities in Canada are expensive, international tuition in the Great White North is more affordable than in many other first-world countries.
 Additionally, you can apply for scholarships to assist you in paying for your studies, and you can get a part-time job which will go a long way in covering your tuition fees and living expenses.

 Do I Need English to Study at a Canadian Institution?

 One of the requirements for successfully getting a study visa from Canada is to pass an English test such as the International English Language Testing System (IELTS).
-To enroll at a Canadian institution and apply for a study permit, you must understand English or French, as these are the two national languages.
+To enrol at a Canadian institution and apply for a study permit, you must understand English or French, as these are the two national languages.
 In most universities, the language medium of instruction is English.
 At the same time, in some provinces like Montreal, it is a dual medium, meaning lectures and classes are offered in both French and English.